 CBT-based self-help books are available.
 There are also websites providing information on CBT techniques which are free to access.
 Evidence does show that using them works better with support from a therapist, especially for low mood.

 CBT is now widely available on the NHS for the treatment of depression.
 If you feel that CBT may be helpful, then you should first discuss it with your GP.
 Private therapists are also available.
 Before starting CBT, it is recommended that you check that your therapist is accredited by BABCP.
-You can find details of all CBT therapists accredited by BABCP online at www.cbtregisteruk.com.
+You can find details of BABCP accredited cognitive therapists at CBT Register.
 Please check my name on the register.

 Please click here to download a comprehensive guide to CBT.